Skip to main content

 Position Management

-A position represents your holdings in a specific market side (YES or NO).
+A position represents your holdings in a specific market side.

 Position Data

-Your Profile shows the following for each position:
+Your Profile can show the following for each position:

 FieldDescription